dsdanielpark/smiles-featurizer/README.md

 ![](./assets/smilesfeaturizer.gif)

 A Python package that automatically generates derived variables from a column with SMILES (Simplified Molecular-Input Line-Entry System)
+The python package, SMILES Featurizer helps quickly and painlessly explore the baseline and key features for many projects that use SMILES strings.
+It's still in the development phase, and there are some errors with certain SMILES strings due to dependencies in the package.
+There are no scheduled regular updates, and we welcome free pull requests at any time.
 <br>

 ## Install